 Creative Commons Attribution-Share Alike 3.0

-Citrus reticulata is a Evergreen Tree up to 4.50 metres tall.
+Citrus reticulata is an evergreen tree that can grow up to 4.50 metres tall.

 E. Asia - China or Indo-China.